nLIGHT (NASDAQ:LASR) Trading Down 8.2% Following Analyst Downgrade

-nLIGHT, Inc. (NASDAQ:LASR)’s share price fell 8.2% on Friday after Needham & Company LLC lowered their price target on the stock from $36.00 to $35.00.
+nLIGHT, Inc. (NASDAQ:LASR)’s stock price dropped 8.2% during trading on Friday after Needham & Company LLC lowered their price target on the stock from $36.00 to $35.00.
 Needham & Company LLC currently has a buy rating on the stock. nLIGHT traded as low as $28.73 and last traded at $29.15.
-9,753 shares traded hands during mid-day trading, a decline of 96% from the average session volume of 253,285 shares.
+Approximately 9,753 shares were traded during trading, a decline of 96% from the average daily volume of 253,285 shares.
 The stock had previously closed at $31.75.

-LASR has been the topic of a number of other research reports.
-Zacks Investment Research upgraded shares of nLIGHT from a “strong sell” rating to a “hold” rating in a research report on Monday, October 25th.
-Stifel Nicolaus initiated coverage on shares of nLIGHT in a report on Monday, October 4th.
-They set a “buy” rating and a $38.00 price target on the stock.
-Finally, TheStreet raised shares of nLIGHT from a “d+” rating to a “c-” rating in a research note on Tuesday, July 13th.
-Two investment analysts have rated the stock with a hold rating and five have issued a buy rating to the company’s stock.
-Based on data from MarketBeat, nLIGHT currently has an average rating of “Buy” and an average price target of $43.17.
+A number of other research firms also recently commented on LASR.
+Zacks Investment Research raised shares of nLIGHT from a “strong sell” rating to a “hold” rating in a report on Monday, October 25th.
+TheStreet upgraded shares of nLIGHT from a “d+” rating to a “c-” rating in a research report on Tuesday, July 13th.
+Finally, Stifel Nicolaus assumed coverage on shares of nLIGHT in a research report on Monday, October 4th.
+They set a “buy” rating and a $38.00 target price for the company.
+Two equities research analysts have rated the stock with a hold rating and five have assigned a buy rating to the company.
+According to data from MarketBeat.com, the stock has a consensus rating of “Buy” and a consensus price target of $43.17.

-In other news, CFO Ran Bareket sold 9,977 shares of the stock in a transaction on Tuesday, October 12th.
-The shares were sold at an average price of $25.40, for a total value of $253,415.80.
-The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
-Corporate insiders own 4.80% of the company’s stock.
+In other nLIGHT news, CFO Ran Bareket sold 16,288 shares of the firm’s stock in a transaction dated Wednesday, August 18th.
+The shares were sold at an average price of $24.54, for a total value of $399,707.52.
+Following the completion of the sale, the chief financial officer now owns 181,228 shares in the company, valued at approximately $4,447,335.12.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Company insiders own 4.80% of the company’s stock.

-nLIGHT (NASDAQ:LASR) last posted its quarterly earnings data on Thursday, November 4th.
-The company reported $0.08 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.06 by $0.02.
-The company had revenue of $72.24 million for the quarter, compared to the consensus estimate of $71.32 million. nLIGHT had a negative net margin of 8.01% and a negative return on equity of 6.82%.
-The firm’s revenue was up 17.0% compared to the same quarter last year.
-During the same quarter last year, the firm posted ($0.04) earnings per share.
-On average, analysts forecast that nLIGHT, Inc. will post -0.44 EPS for the current fiscal year.
+nLIGHT (NASDAQ:LASR) last released its quarterly earnings data on Thursday, November 4th.
+The company reported $0.08 earnings per share for the quarter, topping the consensus estimate of $0.06 by $0.02. nLIGHT had a negative net margin of 9.48% and a negative return on equity of 8.17%.
+The business had revenue of $72.24 million for the quarter, compared to analyst estimates of $71.32 million.
+During the same quarter last year, the firm earned ($0.04) EPS. nLIGHT’s quarterly revenue was up 17.0% compared to the same quarter last year.
+On average, sell-side analysts anticipate that nLIGHT, Inc. will post -0.44 EPS for the current fiscal year.

 nLIGHT, Inc develops and manufactures semiconductor and fiber lasers components.
 Its products include semiconductor lasers, fiber lasers and optical fibers.
 It operates through the following segments: Laser Products and Advanced Development.
 The Laser Products segment includes products such as fiber lasers, diodes, complete laser systems and components.